 Example:

-# tool: # settings: # formatters: # boldTitle: # - expression: 'true' # Always apply # style: boldTitleStyle # styles: # boldTitleStyle: { fontWeight: "bold" } # columns: - binding: title formatter: boldTitle
+# formatters: # boldTitle: # - expression: 'true' # Always apply # style: boldTitleStyle # styles: # boldTitleStyle: { fontWeight: "bold" } # columns: title: formatter: boldTitle

 isReadOnly (boolean | JS function string, optional)